jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

     i 1 12 0.5 0.707 0 0

-As for translating the drum and bass parts, each measure has been split into its own chuck of events.
+As for translating the drum 'n' bass parts, each measure has been split into its own chuck of events.
 The first event in measure 2 has been changed to 0.0, and the same goes for measures 3 and 4.
 The cue() object allows the composer to think of time local to the